-Men and women are different in many ways, and depression is no different.
-Men often show different signs and symptoms.
-Whereas a woman may be more likely to openly express her sadness, men often reflect these symptoms internally.
+Men and women are different in many ways, including in the signs of depression.
+A woman may be more likely to openly express her sadness, depressed guys often reflect these symptoms internally.

 - Feel tired and irritable.